-Which city is cheaper, Atami or Chichibu-Tama-Kai?
+Which place is cheaper, Atami or Chichibu-Tama-Kai?

 These are the overall average travel costs for the two destinations.